Romito, the Cave

 Papasidero, Calabria

-When the light shifts, the animal appears, then fades back into shadow.
+When the light shifted, the animal appeared.

 Replica skeletons of Romito 1 and Romito 2, a caregiver and a teenager with dwarfism, buried side by side.